walterhiggins/WMPJS/book-outline.md

 ### Introduction
 All fun Minecraft Plugins begin with a simple question: What if ... ?
 Minecraft has become such a popular game because the possibilities are endless.
 For Minecraft Plugin Developers it's even more fun because the programming API allows for endless creativity in customizing the game.
 In this chapter we're going to use the Bukkit API to create a new Crafting Recipe -- one which will produce a new in-game item -- the *Ender Bow*.
 What's an Ender Bow?
 It's a bow which shoots arrows that teleport the player to where ever the arrow lands!
 This could be a handy tool to have if you're in a tight spot surrounded by monsters on all sides and need to make a quick getaway.
 With Ender Bow in hand, you just draw your bow, aim at where you want to teleport and shoot.
 As soon as the arrow hits, you'll be teleported.

 In this chapter we're going to add a new crafting recipe which will construct an *Ender Bow*, we'll explore the Bukkit API in more detail, and I'll explain how to go about exploring and discovering features of the API which you can use in your own plugins.
 We'll learn about Java *Classes* and *Inheritance* and how these ideas help us figure out the Bukkit API's capabilities.
-In the follow-up chapter we'll add teleporting behaviour to the bow.
+In the follow-up chapter we'll add teleporting behavior to the bow.

 Before we get into the 'How' of adding the new Crafting Recipe to the game, let's first consider the 'What' -- what ingredients will be required for the new recipe and how we go about choosing them.